 What we don’t: A fair amount heavier than the Gossamer Gear and BD Distance Carbon Z above.

 The vast majority of hiking poles are sold in pairs, but some hikers and backpackers—particularly those of the fast-and-light variety—prefer to hit the trail with a single pole.
-For these folks, opting for the Zpacks Carbon Fiber makes a lot of sense: For $60, you get a quality setup that includes a lightweight carbon build, the option of cork or foam grips (the latter will save you 0.5 oz. per pole), a padded wrist strap, and a three-piece telescoping design that packs down reasonably small (24.5 in.).
-All told, it’s a nice way to keep weight down without going overboard—we’d rather ditch a pole than saw off the end of our toothbrush, for instance—and many hikers like to keep one hand free for eating, taking photos, navigating via GPS, and more.
+For these folks, the Zpacks Carbon Fiber makes a lot of sense: For $60, you get a quality setup that includes a lightweight carbon build, the option of cork or foam grips (the latter will save you 0.5 oz. per pole), a padded wrist strap, and a three-piece telescoping design that packs down reasonably small (24.5 in.).
+All told, it’s a nice way to keep weight down without going overboard—we’d rather ditch a pole than saw off the end of our toothbrush, for instance—and many hikers like to keep one hand free for eating, taking photos, and navigating via GPS.

 See the Zpacks Carbon Fiber Trekking Pole